 For timetables and prices, please visit the website of the boat company.

-You should also take the boat around the Portofino peninsula.
-Private boat rental is possible there as well!
+You should also take the boat around the Portofino peninsula, another highlight of the Italian riviera.
+Private boat rental is possible from Portofino as well!

 Otherwise, there are 2 companies working in that area.
 The eastern side of the peninsula is called the Golfo del Tigullio and boats are running between San Fruttuoso, Portofino, Santa Margherita Ligure, Rapallo, Chiavari, Lavagna and Sestri Levante.
 They also have boats that run all the way to the Cinque Terre and back.
 For details, routes, schedules and prices, please check their website.
 Another company operates on the other side of the peninsula, in the Golfo Paradiso.
 You can take their boat from San Fruttuoso to Camogli but they have several different lines between Genova and Portofino, or even Genova and the Cinque Terre.
 For details click here.